yulikexuan/modern-java/concurrency/README.md

 > time per iteration

-- There are two strategies for preventing garbage collection from biasing your results
+- Two Strategies for preventing garbage collection from biasing the test results
-    - One is to ensure that garbage collection does not run at all during your test (you can invoke the JVM with ``` -verbose:gc ``` to find out)
+    - Ensure that the GC does not run at all during the test
+        - Invoke the JVM with ``` -verbose:gc ``` to find out
-    - Alternatively, you can make sure that the garbage collector runs a number of times during your run so that the test program adequately reflects the cost of ongoing allocation and garbage collection
+    - Make sure that the GC runs a number of times during the run so that the test program adequately reflects the cost of ongoing allocation and garbage collection
         - This strategy is often better - it requires a longer test and is more likely to reflect real-world performance

-- Most producer-consumer applications involve a fair amount of allocation and garbage collection—producers allocate new objects that are used and discarded by consumers
+- Most producer-consumer applications involve a fair amount of allocation and garbage collection, producers allocate new objects that are used and discarded by consumers
     - Running the bounded buffer test for long enough to incur multiple garbage collections yields more accurate results